 The MHRN access line

-The MRHN can be accessed via self-referral, or someone can make an enquiry or referral on behalf of an Individual.
-People who can make referrals on an individuals behalf can include but are not limited to friends, family members, staff from sporting organisations, medical practitioners, and allied health professionals.
+The MRHN can be accessed via self-referral, or someone can make an enquiry or referral on behalf of an individual.
+People who can make referrals on another persons behalf can include, but are not limited to, friends, family members, staff from sporting organisations, medical practitioners and allied health professionals.